GLOSSARY OF TERMS AND ACRONYMS

 BENEFITS

-Disability Benefits: under age 18, medically determinable physical or mental impairment which results in marked limitations in functioning that will persist for over 12 months.
-Over age 18, same definition but impairment results in inability to do substantial general activity.
+Disability Benefits: For those under age 18, eligibility depends on findings of a medically determinable physical or mental impairment that results in marked limitations in functioning that will persist for over 12 months.
+For those over age 18, eligibility depends on findings of an impairment that results in inability to do substantial general activity.

-Medi-Cal: California’s Medicaid program for public health benefits, dependent on income requirements (0:138% of Federal Poverty Level)
+Medi-Cal: California’s Medicaid program for public health benefits, dependent on income requirements (138% of Federal Poverty Level).

 ACCESS: County access line 1-800-491-9099, gives an overview of ACBHCS services with eligibility information.